 With almost three decades of Sprintcar racing experience under his belt – both in Australia and America – where he is currently the most successful Australian ever to have competed in Sprintcar racing in America, Madsen’s resume is an impressive one, with his accolades including winning the 2014 King’s Royal and having placed higher than any other Australian driver in the history of the Knoxville Nationals, coming home second in the 2015 running of the event.

 Banking two state titles (Western Australia and South Australia) for the team throughout their maiden season together, Madsen scored another two feature-race victories throughout the 2018-19 season, while also proving his consistency by finishing runner-up in the overall World Series Sprintcar Championship point standings, along with the Krikke Boys Shootout.
-The team was also named the Champion Team, Best Presented Car and Crew, Quick Time Champions and Shootout Champions in the World Series Sprintcar Championship, while collecting 13 feature-race podiums and maintaining a 100% top-10 finishing rate.
+The team was also named the Champion Team, Best Presented Car and Crew, Quick Time Champions and Shootout Champions in the World Series Sprintcar Championship, while collecting 13 feature-race podiums and maintaining a 100% top 10 finishing rate.

 Back on board for a second season with Krikke Motorsport, the four-time Australian Champion, who also has 26 career World of Outlaw round wins to his name, ended up second in the final World Series Sprintcar Championship point standings for the 2019-20 season in what was the team’s 20th consecutive season contesting the WSS Championship.
 Other highlights in World Series competition were receiving the Best Presented Car and Crew award, Most Pole Shootout Wins and first year crew chief Matt Cochrane received the highly respected Crew Chief of the Year award that was voted by his peers.
 Apart from the World Series campaign, Madsen recorded minor podium finishes in both the Australian Championship and the Grand Annual Classic.

 It was an off season like no other due to the COVID-19 outbreak leading into the 2020-21 season, and it saw several changes within the Krikke Motorsport team.
-Due to international and interstate travel restrictions, Madsen was unable to run the season and it saw 2019 Australian Speedcar Champion and fellow Bunbury resident Dayne Kingshott fill the driving duties.
+Due to international and interstate travel restrictions, Madsen was unable to run the season, and it saw 2019 Australian Speedcar Champion and fellow Bunbury resident Dayne Kingshott fill the driving duties.
 Kingshott and the Krikke Motorsport team showed plenty of promise within their home state of Western Australia, and it was highlighted by finishing second in the final SEG Series point standings.

 Kingshott and the Krikke Motorsport team went from strength to strength during the 2021-22 season, and it saw them win their first 410 Sprintcar feature race together, along with finishing third in the SEG Series point standings and winning the Perth Motorplex Track Championship.
 It was hard to believe that Kingshott was only in his second full season in 410 Sprintcars.

 The season just past (2022-23) saw the return of Kerry Madsen to the team via a short Australian tour, along with the continued progression of Kingshott within the 410 Sprintcar ranks on the domestic front.
-Kingshott once again ran the full SEG Series schedule and for the third season in a row came away with a top-five finish in the final point standings.
+Kingshott once again ran the full SEG Series schedule and for the third season in a row came away with a top five finish in the final point standings.
 During the season, Kingshott added two more feature-race wins to his career tally, and it was highlighted by a sensational victory in the Western Australian Title.